Alo-koder/lit_rev/papers.md

 	* _Second_ paper about the process in general
 	* Already mentions oscillations

-* Gerischer 1988: _Electrolytic Growth and Dissolution of Oxide Layers on Silicon in Aqueous Solutions of Fluorides_
+* Gerischer (and Lübke) 1988: _Electrolytic Growth and Dissolution of Oxide Layers on Silicon in Aqueous Solutions of Fluorides_
 	* Confirms the crucial role of electron holes in the reaction of illuminated n-type silicon
+	* Doesn't say anything about these mediating coupling

 ## Oscillation mechanism models